 "We will continue to try to communicate as clearly as we possibly can." -- Janet Yellen, 2014

-Central bankers argue that forward guidance worked, as rock-bottom short-term rates translated into lower long-term rates, bringing down the cost of corporate borrowing and mortgages.
+Central bankers argue that forward guidance worked.
+Rock-bottom short-term rates, accompanied by assurances they would stay there, translated into lower long-term rates, bringing down the cost of corporate borrowing and mortgages.
 Banks and companies had more confidence to lend and invest once they knew what conditions would cause central banks to tap the brakes.
 Critics say the approach offered mixed messages and created confusion.
 The best example of bungled communications came in 2013 when then-chairman Ben S. Bernanke said the Fed might slow bond buying in the next few meetings, igniting a plunge in global stocks and a record surge in Treasury yields in an event that became known as the “taper tantrum.”
 Some economists say central bankers should either return to the silent treatment or provide outright rate forecasts, as muddling between the two extremes creates too much risk of being misunderstood.

 The Reference Shelf

 - A March 2014 report from the Bank of International Settlements on the impact of forward guidance when interest rates are near zero.